Mario Lamberto

-Mario Lamberto (born March 22, 1957 in Turin, Piedmont) is an Italian conductor.
+Mario Lamberto (born 22 March 1957) is an Italian conductor.

 Biography

 He graduated in composition, conducting, piano, choral music and choral conducting, with full marks and honours.

-Diplomas were obtained as he pursued his studies further with Franco Ferrara, whose conducting post-graduate courses he attended at the Chigi Academy in Siena, at the School of Music at Fiesole and at the “Ente Arena” in Verona.
+Diplomas were obtained as he pursued his studies further with Franco Ferrara, whose conducting post-graduate courses he attended at the Chigi Academy in Siena, at the School of Music at Fiesole and at the "Ente Arena" in Verona.

-He also attended a master class given by Vladimir Delman in Parma and a master class given by Aldo Ceccato at the “Scuola di Alto Perfezionamento Professionale” in Saluzzo.
+He also attended a master class given by Vladimir Delman in Parma and a master class given by Aldo Ceccato at the "Scuola di Alto Perfezionamento Professionale" in Saluzzo.

-In 1992 he won the “D. Niculescu International Competition” in Braşov (Romania) and came third in the 7th “J. Ferencsik International Competition” organized by the Hungarian Television in Budapest, while he was the only Italian conductor to qualify for the finals in the 1991 “G. Fitelberg” International Competition (Katowice, Poland) and in the 1986 “A. Toscanini” International Competition (Parma, Italy).
+In 1992 he won the "D. Niculescu International Competition" in Braşov (Romania) and came third in the 7th "J. Ferencsik International Competition" organized by the Hungarian Television in Budapest, while he was the only Italian conductor to qualify for the finals in the 1991 "G. Fitelberg" International Competition (Katowice, Poland) and in the 1986 "A. Toscanini" International Competition (Parma, Italy).